 Learn how to use internet and library resources to make your résumé more effective and improve your job search and interviewing skills.
 Basic computer skills required.
 Registration begins Monday, April 18.

-During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the Internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
+During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
 Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Word Processing, Spreadsheets and Presentations.
 For the tutorials, please bring headphones or purchase a set at the library.

-On board, you'll find a full array of library materials and services for all ages.
-You can browse several thousand titles or pick up materials you've requested online or over the phone.
+On board, you'll find books, music, DVDs and other services for all ages.
+You can browse several thousand titles or pick up items you've requested online or over the phone.